aimanraz/datastar_capstone/README.md

 **Packages:** pandas, scipy, numpy, matplotlib and seaborn.

 ## About Dataset
 The dataset is about customer purchasing history, and focused on determining potential customers.
+This original dataset provided from CADS for capstone project purposes.

 ![](https://github.com/aimanraz/datastar_capstone/blob/main/img/MicrosoftTeams-image.png)